JamesLochhead/EfficientSQS/README.md

 - Redis running as a standalone process (non-HA).
 - A polling process that pops items from the Redis queue, bin-packs, batches them, and then sends them to SQS.

+## Production

+In production, I would suggest running this as a single pod or ECS task.

+Each pod would contain a container each for Redis, `intermediate_q_process`, and `store_sqs_process`.

+You might add a fourth container into the mix, built internally, to validate and auth requests before they are sent to `intermediate_q_process`, or you might run everything behind an API Gateway.

+Alternatively, you could fork this repository and add validation/auth.